GreeenGoo/fake-game-store/README.md

 ### User

 If a user already has an account, he can press the login button after clicking on the round icon in the top corner of the navigation bar.
-Here, he can enter their email and password to sign in.
+Here, he can enter their email and password to sign in:

 <div align="center">
   <img src="https://github.com/GreeeenGoo/fs18_java_frontend/blob/main/assets/Login-form.jpg" alt="Fake Game Store"/>